-After the EAP is adopted by the EAP controller, you can only change the configurations and check the status of the EAP on the EAP controller.
+After the EAP is adopted by the Omada controller, you can only change the configurations and check the status of the EAP on the Omada controller.
 If you access the EAP's management interface, you will receive a 403 Forbidden error page.

 Case 2: Username or password incorrect

-The User Account of EAP Device will be changed to the Device Account after it is adopted by EAP controller.
-Even the EAP is no longer managed by the EAP Controller, all settings are kept.
+The User Account of EAP Device will be changed to the Device Account after it is adopted by Omada controller.
+Even the EAP is no longer managed by the Omada Controller, all settings are kept.
 You should use Device Account to login to the EAP’s management page unless you restore it to the factory default.